leeguangxing/mdserver/README.md

 ## Auto restart

-Use node-dev to restart koa2 server (use port 80).
+Use nodemon to restart koa2 server (port 80).

-Use browser-sync to reload the browser when .md file was Changed（use port 3000, will delay 300ms to wait for node-dev restart）。
+Use browser-sync to reload the browser（browser-sync UI port 3001, browser pages port 3002, browser-sync server port 3003）。

-> notice：When the routers automatically created from the document directory, the addition, deletion and modification of documents will not be automatically updated to the browser.

 <br>